 The Board of Trustees has a comprehensive risk management process to identify and monitor the risks faced by the Academy.
-The objective of this process is to identify the principal risks facing the Academy so that existing controls may be reviewed and further action taken if required, including external insurance through the ESFA Risk protection Arrangement..
+The objective of this process is to identify the principal risks facing the Academy so that existing controls may be reviewed and further action taken if required, including external insurance through the ESFA Risk protection Arrangement.

-The Board of Trustees has implemented a number of control measures during the year to reduce the likelihood and potential impact of these risks especially in relation to Covid 19 still as the school seeks to improve outcomes and attendance through tailored intervention, mentoring and tutoring at all key stages.
-In compliance terms the Academy has been in discussion with the Information Commissioner re the purchase of active monitoring software and CCTV.
+The Board of Trustees has implemented a number of control measures during the year to reduce the likelihood and potential impact of these risks especially in relation to Health and Safety and security as the school has purchased a new fire alarm, boilers and CCTV system during the year.

 The Board of Trustees has established policies and systems for Safeguarding, Low Level Concerns, the recruitment, selection and vetting of new staff, continual professional development, child protection, supervision arrangements and internal financial policies and controls.
 Adequate insurance has been arranged through the ESFA's Risk Protection Arrangements where significant financial risk remains.
 The Academy has an effective system of internal financial control, explained in the Governance Statement.
+There is a Service Level Agreement in place to provide the school with GDPR services and advice.